 Playa del Carmen was a sleepy fishing-village but has grown into a cosmopolitan town, the largest in the Riviera Maya, but still small enough to get around on foot.
 If you're interested in shopping, nightlife and fine dining, this is the place, but the beach is also alluring.
 Playacar is a nearby resort area offering upscale accommodations and some all-inclusive options.

-This open-air sanctuary in Playacar provides a natural habitat to over 60 species of tropical birds.
+Xaman Ha Aviary is an open-air sanctuary in Playacar providing a natural habitat to over 60 species of tropical birds.
 Meander the sanctuary's paths and trails and see if you can spot toucans, macaws, flamingos, egrets, herons and other beautiful birds of the area.